Étienne-Louis Malus

 His mathematical work was almost entirely concerned with the study of light.
 He studied geometric systems called ray systems, closely connected to Julius Plücker's line geometry.
 He conducted experiments to verify Christiaan Huygens's theories of light and rewrote the theory in analytical form.
 His discovery of the polarization of light by reflection was published in 1809 and his theory of double refraction of light in crystals, in 1810.

 Malus attempted to identify the relationship between the polarising angle of reflection that he had discovered, and the refractive index of the reflecting material.
 While he deduced the correct relation for water, he was unable to do so for glasses due to the low quality of materials available to him (the refractive index of most glasses available at that time varied between the surface and the interior of the glass).
 It was not until 1815 that Sir David Brewster was able to experiment with higher quality glasses and correctly formulate what is known as Brewster's law.
 This law was later explained theoretically by Augustin Fresnel, as a special case of his Fresnel equations.

 Malus is probably best remembered for Malus's law, giving the resultant intensity, when a polariser is placed in the path of an incident beam.
 A follower of Laplace, both his statement of the Malus's law and his earlier works on polarisation and birefringence were formulated using the corpuscular theory of light.

 His name is one of the 72 names inscribed on the Eiffel tower.

+He had been in poor health for several years, partly due to illnesses contracted during Napoleon’s Egyptian campaign.
+By 1812, his tuberculosis had advanced, and he died in Paris at age 36.

-Discovery of polarization
+"Discovery" of polarization

 In 1810, Malus, while engaged on the theory of double refraction, casually examined through a doubly refracting prism of quartz the sunlight reflected from the windows of the Luxembourg palace.
 He was surprised to find that the two rays alternately disappeared as the prism was rotated through successive right angles, in other words, that the reflected light had acquired properties exactly corresponding to those of the rays transmitted through Iceland spar.

 He named this phenomenon polarization, and thought it could not be explained by wave theory of light.
 Instead, he explained it by stating that light-corpuscules have polarity (like magnetic poles).